selling a house with unpermitted work Texas

 Selling a Property with Unapproved Modifications Texas

-What Experience Do Buyers’ Realtors Have with Unpermitted Work?
+What Do Buyer’s Realtors Know About Unpermitted Work?

 Financing and Mortgage Challenges